 States That Don’t Recognize Same-Sex Partnerships.
 In states that don’t recognize same-sex marriage or offer domestic partnerships or civil unions with marriage-like benefits, you must file your state taxes as single individuals.

-As with estate taxes, heterosexual married couples are exempt from federal gift tax rules, but same-sex spouses are not.
+As with estate taxes, married couples are exempt from federal gift tax rules.
+This now applies to all legally married same-sex couples.